 For tag groups in which Staff Attorneys do not have Edit rights, they will not be able to add, move, or update tags.
 Finally, for groups such as Admin, for which the Staff Attorney role was given no permissions, they will not be able to see the tag group or underlying tags at all.

 Tag permissions will carry through to the viewing and applying of tags in DISCO.
 Let’s say there are 6 documents tagged Prod001 from the Admin group.
-When logged in to a matter as an administrator, you can see all the tags that have the PROD001 tag within the Search Filters feature.
+When logged in to a database as an administrator, you can see all the tags that have the PROD001 tag within the Search Filters feature.

 However, if when the Staff Attorney logs in, they cannot see any of the tags from the Admin group in Search Filters.
 The Admin group tags will also NOT be displayed within Search Builder.